playframework/play-socket.io/README.md

 # Play socket.io support

+This is the Play backend socket.io support.

+## Features

+* Supports all socket.io features, including polling and WebSocket transports, multiple namespaces, acks, JSON and binary messages.
+* Uses Akka streams to handle namespaces.
+* Supports end to end back pressure, pushing back on the TCP connection for clients that send messages faster than the server can handle them.
+* In-built multi node support via Akka clustering, no need to use sticky load balancing.
+* Straight forward codec DSL for translating socket.io callback messages to high level streamed message types.

+## Documentation

+See the [Java](./docs/JavaSocketIO.md) and [Scala](./docs/ScalaSocketIO.md) documentation.

+## Sample apps

+Sample apps can be found [here](./samples).

 ## Developing

 ### Testing

-The tests are written in JavaScript using mocha and chai, so that the JavaScript socket.io client can be used, to ensure compatibility with the reference implementation.
+Integration tests are written in JavaScript using mocha and chai, so that the JavaScript socket.io client can be used, to ensure compatibility with the reference implementation.
 They can be run by running `test` in sbt.

-If you want to debug the tests, the easiest way is to run `test:run`, this will start an HTTP server on port 9000, if you then visit `http://localhost:9000/`, you will get the browser version of the mocha test runner, where you can set breakpoints in the JavaScript code if needed, and be able to inspect what gets sent over the wire.

-The test runner executes almost exactly the same thing, using phantom.js.
+There are multiple different backends that the tests are run against, including one implemented in Java, one in Scala, and one in a multi node setup.
+To debug them, you can start these tests by running `runJavaServer`, `runScalaServer` and `runMultiNodeServer` from `sbt`, then visit `http://localhost:9000`.
+This will bring you to an index page will includes and will run the mocha test suite against the backend you started.
+From there, you can set breakpoints in the JavaScript, and inspect the communication using your browsers developer tools.

+The test runner runs the tests against each of these backends, using phantomjs as the browser, and it extracts the test results out and prints them nicely to the console as the tests are running.